NetickNetworking/NetickEOSTransport/README.md

 **Note**: Epic Account authentication requires two steps: first authenticate with Epic Account Services, then connect to EOS using the resulting credentials.

-### Local Testing with Multiple Instances
+### Local Testing with Multiple Unity Instances

-EOS does not permit multiple simultaneous logins using identical credentials or Device IDs.
-For local testing with multiple Unity instances, use different authentication methods for each instance:
+For proper local testing of the lobby system, you need two distinct authenticated users.
+This is because a user who creates a lobby cannot join that same lobby as a client - you need separate identities to test the host-client relationship.

-**Recommended Configuration:**
+**Recommended Configuration for Local Testing:**
 - **Instance 1 (Host)**: Device ID authentication
 - **Instance 2 (Client)**: Epic Account authentication with DevAuthTool